 This rich and spicy fish stew is prepared by simmering fish in a tomato-based sauce with coconut milk and spices.

-With its proximity to the Indian Ocean, there’s no shortage of fresh fish in Tanzania, and this dish is especially popular in coastal regions.
-Mchuzi Wa Samaki is typically accompanied by rice or ugali.
+With its proximity to the Indian Ocean, food in Tanzania is brimming with fresh seafood, and this dish is especially popular in coastal regions.
+Mchuzi wa samaki is typically accompanied by rice or ugali.

 6. Mandazi